 Consequently, both governments and industry policymakers have a vested interest in providing ergonomic working conditions not just to preserve the efficiency, occupational safety, and productivity of their staff, but to protect their health—and insulate organizations against legal action that might arise from team members experiencing long-term effects from a non-ergonomic environment.

 Professional offices are designed to incorporate these concepts, and meet health and safety standards.
-In the United States, the Department of Labor publishes its own Ergonomics Program Standards encouraging employers to provide a work environment designed “to assure so far as possible every working man and woman in the nation safe and healthful working conditions.”
+In the United States, the Department of Labor publishes its own ergonomics best practices encouraging employers to provide “a safe and healthful workplace for their workers.”

 Home offices, however, are another matter entirely.
 Often improvised (particularly if you’re not accustomed to working from home), a bit slapdash, and lacking the variety of equipment and tools offered by a traditional office, home offices can be as elaborate as a dedicated room with a full complement of computer gear and accessories, but they’re more often a space on the couch and a work-issued laptop.
 Screens are too high or low; tiny laptop keyboards and trackpads offer cramped capabilities compared to their full-sized equivalents; posture is often, at best, an afterthought.